colemanw/webform_civicrm/README.txt

 CUSTOM DATA

 -This module can handle (almost) any custom fields you have created for contacts in CiviCRM.
 Two exceptions due to their complexity are contact references and files.
--IMPORTANT NOTE: due to a limitation of the CiviCRM API, if you include any custom fields on your form, your users (including anonymous users if they will be using the form) MUST have "access all custom data" permission in order for those fields to be processed.
-In most situations, granting that permission to all users is not a problem.

 USING SPECIAL LINKS IN CIVIMAIL